SoftUni-Internal/interactive-content/EN/08-JSON-Processing/03-Summary.md

 - A **Java library** used to convert objects to JSON and vice versa

-- Using the `toJson` and `fromJson` methods.
+- Using the `toJson` and `fromJson` methods

 ## The topic of the next lesson is:

 **XML Processing**

-- What XML is and where it is used.
+- What XML is and where it is used

-- How to work with JAXB.
+- How to work with JAXB

 [/slide]